lavi-3/PAD-Wedding-Dress-Platform/README.md

 - **ELK Stack (Elasticsearch, Logstash, Kibana)**: Collects, processes, and visualizes logs from various services to enable monitoring, analysis, and troubleshooting of the platform.
 - **ETL Service**: Extracts, transforms, and loads data from the service databases into the **Data Warehouse (MongoDB)** for aggregated analysis and reporting purposes.
 - **Data Warehouse (MongoDB)**: Acts as a centralized repository for data collected and processed by the ETL service, facilitating business intelligence and advanced data analysis.

-Your **Technology Stack** section is well-structured and provides a clear overview of the technologies used.
-Here are a few enhancements and additional details you might want to consider adding:

-Here's the updated **Technology Stack** section with added lines about Eureka and REST:

 ## Technology Stack